 Choose self-adhesive PVC when:

-- The installation is temporary or needs easy removal
+- The installation is temporary or needs easy, residue-free removal

 Choose non-woven fleece when: